-I have collected a small list of interesting, inspiring, and thought-provoking writings from the world of software development.
+I have collected a list of thought-provoking writings from the world of software development.
 This post includes summaries and links to the original sources.
-I might add more relevant writings to the list as I encounter them.
+I will add relevant writings to the list as I encounter them.

 The list is sorted in chronological order from oldest to newest:

 - The Story of Mel, a Real Programmer

 - Why Should I Care What Color the Bikeshed Is?

 - The CADT Model

 - Everything is Broken

 A story by Ed Nather in 1983 as a response to the statement: Real Programmers write in FORTRAN.
 This is from a time when computers used drum-memory, which lead to some ingenious hacking by capable developers like Mel.